KristerV/heliumpay-budgetweb-backend/README.md

 A Budget Proposal system for Helium Payments with the Masternode functions that make sense.

+## How to run

+1. Clone both the back and frontend.
+1. Install dashd and dash-cli to your (linux) system.
+1. Copy `config.example.js` to `config.js` and change contents (in root directories).
+1. Run `dashd` and start the back and frontend with `npm run dev` separately.

 ## Development stages

 A stage is basically a bunch of features.
 Starting with the most critical and moving down to nice to have stuff.
 The front-end will be developed at the same time as backend, but no extra prettyness will be added until main features are implemented (unless we find a front-end dev).
 The website ideally will be public throughout all of the developemnt.